siddhikudtarkar/Personal-Blog-Website-/README.md

-# DevBlog - A Personal Blog Website
+# Simple-Personal Blog Website

-DevBlog is a completely responsive personal blog website that is compatible with all mobile devices, has **Dark and light themes**, and is built using HTML, CSS, and JavaScript.
+This is a completely responsive personal blog website that is compatible with all mobile devices, has **Dark and light themes**, and is built using HTML, CSS, and JavaScript.

 ## Prerequisites